akhiilkasare/Covid-19-chest-x-ray-detection/README.md

 # Objective

-The main aim to create this project was to save the time of the doctors to identify whether the patient is have COVID-19 or not who are working on the frontline and are fighting against the pandemic.
+The main aim of creating this project was to save the time of the doctors to identify whether the patient is have COVID-19 or not who are working on the frontline and are fighting against the pandemic.